-Microdosing is a method of dosing cannabis in a way that allows you to reap its medical benefits without getting high.
-Here’s how that’s possible and how to do it.
+Microdosing is a method of dosing cannabis which allows you to reap its medical benefits without getting high (or experiencing any side effects).
+Here’s all you need to know.

 Nowadays, there are a couple of big trends among medical cannabis consumers: